MicrosoftDocs/memdocs/sccm/protect/plan-design/planning-for-certificate-template-permissions.md

 ms.assetid: eab0e09d-b09e-4c14-ab14-c5f87472522e
 caps.latest.revision: 5
 caps.handback.revision: 0
+author: arob98
+ms.author: angrobe
-author: Nbigmanms.author: nbigmanmanager: angrobe
+manager: angrobe

 ---
-# Planning for certificate template permissions for certificate profiles in System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*
+# Planning for certificate template permissions for certificate profiles in System Center Configuration Manager

+*Applies to: System Center Configuration Manager (Current Branch)*

 The following information can help you plan for how to configure permissions for the certificate templates that System Center Configuration Manager uses when you deploy certificate profiles.